 Matcha Tea Set ($30)

 In an effort to save money, and avoid dairy mishaps at the coffee shop, we recommend this beautiful matcha tea set.
 It comes in several colors, and will produce barista-worthy results, with a little practice.
-Pair it with Organic Matcha Green Tea Powder, an amazing honey, and a classic milk beverage to get them started (my favorite in matcha is coconut milk beverage).
+Pair it with Organic Matcha Green Tea Powder, an amazing honey, and dairy-free coconut milk powder, so they can make their own matcha latte mix!

 This compact appliance is the little workhorse most dairy-free kitchens need.
 It “creams” fruits and vegetables, “powders” grains and seeds, and “butters” nuts, making it an extremely useful tool for all types of homemade dairy alternatives, sauces, single-serve shakes, and more.